 Presbyopia usually occurs around the age of 40, even if you have never had any vision problem before.
 You may start to experience blurry vision when reading or looking at your smartphone.
 Focusing between distances can also become gradually difficult.

-It is a natural consequence of the eye’s aging process: the crystalline lens loses its elasticity from the age of 40 onwards, and the vision loses its clarity.
+It is a natural consequence of the eye’s ageing process: the crystalline lens loses its elasticity from the age of 40 onwards, and the vision loses its clarity.
 The crystalline lens is a transparent lens located inside the eye.
 In order to see correctly at close distance and to obtain a clear image, the lens bulges and increases in size to change its refractive power.
 It is this phenomenon that makes it possible for the eye to focus, the very same principle used by the autofocus of a camera.

 The term presbyopia thus refers to the loss of flexibility of the lens that makes accommodation – namely focusing – increasingly difficult.